sealerio/sealer/docs/site/src/zh/advanced/raw-docker-baseimage.md

 #### Step 8: add network components to alpine image

 Now the base image still need network components to make k8s clusters work well, here we provide a guide for adding calico as network components.
-First of all, create a `rawdockerBuild` directory as your build environment.
+First, create a `rawdockerBuild` directory as your build environment.
 Then you should move the file "tigera-operator.yaml" and the file "custom-resources.yaml" from `/var/lib/sealer/data/overlay2/{layer-id-2}/etc/` to `rawdockerBuild/etc`.
 After that you still need modify some contents in those two files to make sure the pods they create will pull docker images from your private registry, which will make your k8s clusters still work well in offline situations.
 In this case, firstly add a map-key value in "custom-resources.yaml", the key is `spec.registry` and the value is `sea.hub:5000`, secondly modify all docker image names in "tigera-operator.yaml" from `<registry>/<repository>/<imageName>:<imageTag>` to `sea.hub:5000/<repository>/<imageName>:<imageTag>`.
 Next create a `imageList` file at `rawdockerBuild` directory, with the following content:

 - calico/cni:v3.19.1